Grizzlies vs. Rockets Player Props Betting Odds

 |AST

-- The 19.5 points prop bet set for Sengun on Wednesday is 1.0 fewer point than his season scoring average (20.5).
+- The 18.5-point total set for Sengun on Friday is 1.5 fewer points than his per-game scoring average.

 Check out all the prop bet options FanDuel has to offer!